NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

 Jellyfish can generate a project __without__ a deployment model.
 However, Jellyfish won't be able to generate some of the infrastructure configuration.
 This will be left to the development team.
 As a result, the generated project won't run out of the box.
-We do include a deployment model, we can run our services out of the box.
+If we do include a deployment model, we can run our services out of the box.

 ## Configuring an SD Project for Gradle
 Our final step is to configure this SD project to use Gradle.
 We do this so we can upload the SD project to a remote